Purchase Requisition vs. Purchase Order: Differences and Similarities

 What is a Purchase Requisition?

-A purchase requisition acts as the start of the purchasing process, a request made by an employee or department for goods or services.
-The request then goes to the appropriate user for review and approval.
-Depending on the company, the request might be a physical document requiring real signatures or the process could be entirely digital thanks to purchase requisition software.
+A purchase requisition is a request for goods or services made by an employee or department that starts the purchasing process.
+It then goes to the appropriate user for review and approval.
+Depending on the company, the request might be a physical document requiring real signatures, or the process could be entirely digital thanks to purchase requisition software.

-During this stage, the person making the request should include important information regarding what the product is for, how much it will cost, and which vendor should be used.
-The idea is that the requisition should be as clear as possible so whoever is in charge of approvals can make the best decision in a short amount of time.
+During this stage, the person making the request should include important information regarding the product’s purpose, its cost, and which vendor should be used.
+The idea is that the requisition should be as clear as possible so that whoever is in charge of approvals can make the best decision quickly.

 Along with providing records of all company purchases, these documents offer visibility into spending patterns so organizations can better control costs.
 For example, a company can compile past requisitions into a catalog detailing pricing and other spending habits.